 Viewing your bike from the non-driveside, rotate your left-hand crank so it is pointing towards the front wheel (the nine o’clock position).

-Now, following the exact same steps as before, place your tool so that it is pointing towards the back of the bike.
+Now, following the exact same steps as before, place your tool so it is pointing towards the back of the bike.

 Step 1: How to fit the right (driveside) pedal to your bike